jorys-paulin/moonlight-logs/README.md

 # Moonlight Logs

-Moonlight Logs is a simple file hosting service used to upload and share Moonlight clients logs.
+Moonlight Logs is a simple file hosting service used to upload and share logs from Moonlight clients.